adrianmuxworthy/ThellierCoolPy/README.md

 To run locally on Jupyter notebook, the following packages need to be installed:

-numpy, numba, matplotlib, scipy, ipywidgets, ipyfileschooser, codecs, random2, regex, tk
+numpy, numba, matplotlib, scipy, ipywidgets, ipyfileschooser,  random2, regex, tk

 First, you may need to upgrade your version of pip using: